robertweiss/PromptAI/readme.md

 - **Ignore Field Content**: Send only the prompt without the field's current text content.
 Useful for prompts that generate content from placeholders alone.
 Files and images are still sent.
 - **Prompt**: Instructions for the AI, with optional `{page.fieldname}` / `{item.fieldname}` placeholders

+Each prompt can be duplicated, reordered (move up/down), or removed using the icons in the prompt header.

 ### Button Modes

 **Single Button (default):**